-The purpose of this review was to evaluate whether CBOC managers have established and maintained a safe and clean EOC as required.1
+The purpose of this review was to evaluate whether CBOC managers have established and maintained a safe and clean EOC as required.^a

-We reviewed relevant documents and conducted physical inspections of the two CBOCs.
+We reviewed relevant documents and conducted physical inspections of the Goldsboro and Hamlet CBOCs.
 The table below shows the areas reviewed for this topic.
-The facility generally met requirements.
-We made no recommendations.
+The area marked as NM did not meet applicable requirements and needed improvement.